Junior Girls

 Safeguarding Policy, Procedures and Guidelines

-RLCGA has adopted abridged versions of Scottish Golf's safeguarding policy, procedures and guideline templates, that they have developed in partnership with Children 1st, sportscotland and the SafeGolf Partnership, to ensure the safety and welfare of our under 18 Junior Girls.
-Similar to Scottish Golf, we recognise that it is the responsibility of everyone involved in the game to ensure a
+RLCGA has adopted abridged versions of Scottish Golf's safeguarding policy, procedures and guideline templates.
+These were developed in partnership with Children 1st, sportscotland and the SafeGolf Partnership, to ensure the safety and welfare of our under 18 Junior Girls.
+Like Scottish Golf, we recognise that it is the responsibility of everyone involved in the game to ensure a fun, safe and positive experience for all playing the game.

 1. RLCGA Junior Good Practice Guidelines